'Everybody in that building experienced combat that night.' Army veteran Richard Fierro describes the moment he took down the Colorado nightclub gunman | KRDO

 Former Army Maj.
 Richard Fierro never thought he would need to use the combat skills he learned in the military while on a night out with his family.

-But that’s just what happened Saturday night as Fierro, his wife and daughter, his daughter’s boyfriend and family friends were at Club Q in Colorado Springs celebrating a birthday and watching a drag show.
+But that’s just what happened Saturday night as Fierro, his wife and daughter, his daughter’s boyfriend and family friends were at Club Q in Colorado Springs, Colorado, celebrating a birthday and watching a drag show.

 Shots rang out at the LGBTQ nightclub just before midnight.

-The veteran who did three tours in Iraq and one in Afghanistan said his training kicked in.
+The veteran, who served three tours in Iraq and one in Afghanistan, said his training kicked in.

 “I was in (fighting) mode, I was doing what I did down range.
 I trained for this,” he said.